18F/health-tracking-course/collections/_rubric/id-high-3c-migration.md

 1.  **Check in**. {% include countdowntimer minutes=5 %} First, check in with each other.
 How is everyone doing?
 Take a moment to share something positive from the week, either at work or at home.
 2.  **Understand**. {% include countdowntimer minutes=20 %} Next, take some time to discuss points where you were confused or questioned your material.
 You might make a point of leveraging your small group conversation here and focusing your questions on things related to the projects you are responsible for.
 3.  **Reflecting**. {% include countdowntimer minutes=20 %} Data, and the complexity it represents, may be one of the defining challenges of our lives.
-These are just a handful of questions that might serve to start your conversation as a group.
+Here's a handful of questions that might serve to start your conversation as a group:
    - What data is your state (and therefore, possibly the vendors) collecting?
    - How is it being used?
    - Do the states (or the US government) have access to the data it paid for?
 Or are we in the position of re-buying the data we already paid to collect?